nigoroll/libvmod-dynamic/README.rst

 .. role:: ref(emphasis)

-This branch is for varnish post 7.3
+This branch is for Varnish-Cache 7.4

 .. _`CHANGES.rst`: CHANGES.rst